 Set in the prestigious capital of Spain, the InterContinental Madrid offers authentic Spanish hospitality and exceptional services.

-This family-friendly hotel offers numerous benefits for families that visit Madrid including: Kids & Teens Rooms, the sweetest welcome amenities, a dedicated breakfast buffet corner with children’s favourites, “Kids eat free” program at El Jardín Restaurant and Concierge Kids Guide with the best plans for the family.
+This family-friendly hotel offers numerous benefits for families that visit Madrid including Kids & Teens Rooms, the sweetest welcome amenities, a dedicated breakfast buffet corner with children’s favorites, “Kids eat free” program at El Jardín Restaurant and Concierge Kids Guide with the best plans for the family.